How to Conquer the 4 Top Foreign-language Speaking Fears

 Another study takes it a step further, suggesting language anxiety can actually affect your skills in your second language.

-With the right approach to foreign language anxiety, you can decrease your fear and stay on track with your language skills.
-You just need to be aware of what you’re afraid of in order to address your fears.
+But with the right approach to foreign language anxiety, you can decrease your fear and stay on track with your language skills.

 Here’s all you need to know about the most common language fears and how to address them.